Skip to main content

 )

-# For magic functions
+# For agentic functions

 async def analyze(text: str) -> dict: